 - Suffer many other types of catastrophic or permanent injuries

 When a motorcycle rider dies, the family of the rider has the right to file a wrongful death claim against any responsible parties.
-Florida motorcycle accident lawyers file wrongful death claims to help compensate the family for lost income; for the loss of the society, support, and companionship of their family member, for the costs of the funeral and burial, and for other damages.
+Florida motorcycle accident lawyers file wrongful death claims to help compensate the family for lost income; for the loss of the society, support, and companionship of their family members, for the costs of the funeral and burial, and other damages.